drbean/edit/tsailin/pasteur_perspective.md

 interaction between KUO and KCO to reflect the theoretical concept of PO.

-Moreover, the dimensions KUO and KCO are computed through the multiplicative interaction between the o*rganizational support* and *faculty engagement*.
-The compositions of KUO and KCO are based on the prior studies that two mechanisms are non-substitutable and interdependent.
-Finally, the dimension of departmental collective efficacy is answered by all of the respondents for each department.
+In addition, the dimensions KUO and KCO are computed through multiplicative interaction between o*rganizational support* and *faculty engagement*.
+This composition of KUO and KCO is based on prior findings that the two mechanisms are non-substitutable and interdependent.
+Finally, the dimension of departmental collective efficacy is aggregated from the answers of all of the respondents in each department.

 The paper built a complete survey list by referring to both university websites and the Ministry of Science and Technology academic researcher